sabre-io/sabre.io/source/http/install.md

 ---
-product: event
+product: http
 layout: default
 title: Installation
 ---

-sabre/event must be intalled using [composer][1].
+sabre/http must be intalled using [composer][1].

 Requirements
 ------------

-You will need a recent version of PHP. sabre/event currently requires PHP 5.4.
+You will need a recent version of PHP. sabre/http currently requires PHP 5.4.

 Installing with composer